 Has anyone ever gone on the quest for the ultimate wild blackberry?
 Today, we are conducting a blackberry review from around the country!
 How are this year’s wild blackberries doing round your way?
-Is the lack of summer sun and heavy rainfall pointing to poor pickings?
-On travels out and about, has anyone spotted fruit that are ripening nicely?
+Are the lack of summer sun and heavy rainfall pointing to poor pickings?
+On travels out and about, has anyone spotted fruit that is ripening nicely?
 Are there any of our foraging chefs and cooks out there who are considering picking any time soon?
 After all, we are well into the month of August and the start of September usually heralds the onset of throngs of pickers on country lanes and ditches.
 Bowls at the ready!
 It’s not looking good for that in our areas so far this year.

 Wild blackberry bushes are not showing much sign of bearing a heavy load.
 Some blossoms are still budding on the branches – very late in the season.
 Those which are located in sunnier areas and have managed to be pollinated are forming into berries, but are still very small, hard and green.
-It looks like we’d need a month of constant sunshine to bring them on to full ripeness, if we are to have plenty of fruit for seasonal pies and desserts.
+It looks like we’d need a month of constant sunshine to bring them on to full ripeness if we are to have plenty of fruit for seasonal pies and desserts.
 We are predicting a less than bountiful clutch this year from the nation’s favourite annual wild fruit harvest.
-Can anyone tell us any different in the hedgerows and ditches of their region of Ireland?
+Can anyone tell us any difference in the hedgerows and ditches of their region of Ireland?
 We hope there will be some wild fruit available for our Good Food Ireland Foragers like The Wild Irish Foragers and Preservers and Wild About, who rely on nature’s bounty to produce their wonderful artisan speciality ranges.

 There are some golden rules to be followed when picking blackberries (provided you find some to pick!), read on:

 - Always only pick fruits that are fully ripe

 - Avoid picking from bushes near busy roads where car fumes can pollute the fruit.

 - Leave some for the birds – they like berries too!